centurianii/sqlite_utils/README.md

 else
    error_log("The file {$file} IS SQLite db!");
 ```
-2. Let's check in base 10 a array of specific properties from SQLite:
+2. **Array return**: Let's check in base 10 a array of specific properties from SQLite:
 ```
 <?php
 <?php